Furry Blue (Polyommatus dolus)

 back to list

 A quite uncommon blue (in Var) that I have only encountered in three locations.
-Books sometimes show dolus with a clear unh white streak (male only) which is well-defined and rather similar to the streak of the Damon Blue (P. damon), but this can be vestigial or absent in southern France and this has certainly been true for the specimens I have seen in Var.
-I suspect that the clear white streak occurs only in the subspecies vittatus which is found only in the Cévennes (some examples on this page), which would explain why these specimens from Var show a rather suffused white streak.
+Books sometimes show dolus with a clear unh white streak (male only) which is well-defined and rather similar to the streak of the Damon Blue (P. damon), but this can be vestigial or absent in southern France and this has certainly been true for many, or most, of the specimens I have seen in Var.
+The subspecies vittatus which is found only in the Cévennes (some examples on this page), has the white streak and this does appear, from my limited experience, to be consistent.

 I find that the unh ground colour of the nominate species male is a rather pure grey with a brownish tinge, while the vittatus unh is a rather deeper brown.